rui314/mold/docs/mold.md

   section, so that post-link processing tools can easily add new dynamic tags by overwriting the null entries.

-* `--spare-program-headers`=_number_:
-  Append the given number of `PT_NULL` entries to the end of the program header, so that post-link processing tools can easily add new segments by overwriting the null entries.

-  Note that ELF(5) requires all `PT_LOAD` segments to be sorted by `p_vaddr`.
-  Therefore, if you add a new LOAD segment, you may need to sort the entire program header.

 * `--start-lib`, `--end-lib`:
   Handle object files between `--start-lib` and `--end-lib` as if they were in an archive file.
 That means object files between them are linked only when